kshulgina/codetta/README.md

 The analysis consists of three steps:

-1. Align the input nucleotide sequence to a database of profile Hidden Markov models (HMMs) of proteins (such as the Pfam database)
+1. Aligning the input nucleotide sequence to a database of profile Hidden Markov models (HMMs) of proteins (such as the Pfam database)
-2. Collate the resulting alignments into a single output file
+2. Collating the resulting alignments into a single output file
-3. Infer the genetic code from the alignment output file
+3. Inferring the genetic code from the alignment output file

 A detailed explanation of the underlying probability model can be found in [Shulgina & Eddy (2021)](https://elifesciences.org/articles/71402).
 If you